 Now for the second part – finding actual ‘high paying’ surveys

 If we broaden the term ‘high paying surveys’ to ‘high paying market research’, the number of options for better paying opportunities increases.
 Even so, let’s start with some options for finding the highest paying surveys.

 Always state your specialty and anything that makes you unique!

-If you apply to be a survey taker for a survey site, you will notice that there will typically be a section in your online account that will be entitled, ‘about you’, ‘profile information’, or ‘profile surveys’.
-Profilers are actually short surveys that you can take that provides information about yourself to a survey company so that they can not only better match you to surveys, but also so that if there’s a new study that comes up and your profile indicates you might be a good fit for it, you’ll be contacted first.
+If you apply to be a survey taker for a survey site, you will notice that there will be a section in your online account that will be entitled something like, ‘about you’, ‘profile information’, or ‘profile surveys’.
+Profilers are actually short surveys that you can take that provide information about yourself to a survey company so that they can not only better match you to surveys, but also so that if there’s a new study that comes up and your profile indicates you might be a good fit for it, you’ll be contacted first.

 You don’t have to fill in all the profilers listed.
 Some websites offer dozens of them, and unless points or another incentive is offered for completing all of them, you don’t have to spend your time filling out each and every one of them.
 However, if there are things about you that might be a bit unusual, try filling out a profile for that very thing or topic.